idamezhim/traf/app/src/posts/value.md

 # Time vs. Value

-Most people have been taught to exchange their time for money.
+Most people have been taught that if they want to make money, they've got to exchange their time for it.

 The people instilling that idea grew up in a very different world, without a key ingredient that could make that notion obsolete — the internet.